 Site appraisals to be submitted with future planning applications will identify the natural assets on site including habitats and species.
-There are opportunities for improvements to complement green and blue infrastructure with various landscaping measures to areas of open space, riverside park and path, and the Mollands burn (please see further information on page 24).
+There are opportunities for improvements to complement green and blue infrastructure with various landscaping measures to areas of open space, riverside park and path, and the Mollands burn (Note: see appendix 1 for contact details for support and advice).
 By adopting the ecosystems service approach future development will work with and complement the natural environment.